-However, the co-funding scheme could be improved to avoid that eventual late contributions from member states jeopardize the projects' kick-off.
+of participating firms (Bayona-Sáez and García-Marco, 2010).
+However, the cofunding scheme could be improved to avoid that eventual late contributions from member states jeopardize the projects' kick-off.

-The International Science Council (ISC) stands as an example of the power of cooperative scientific research.
-With a vision rooted in advancing science as a global public good, its success lies in the ability to bring varied scientific communities under the same umbrella, promoting knowledge exchange and co-designing future scientific agendas.
-ISC stands out for its emphasis on bridging the science-policy interface at the international level, also working with the United Nations (Our work at the UN and global policy processes, 2023).
-ISC is being recognized as one of the initiatives that successfully foster the mobilization of the academic community towards the SDGs (Dibbern and Serafim, 2021), with a particular emphasis on promoting data stewardship and dissemination (de Sherbinin et al., 2021).
+Cooperative scientific research is facilitated when advances in science are considered as a global public good, and initiatives aim at bringing together varied scientific communities, promoting knowledge exchanges and co-designing future scientific agendas.
+Following this approach, the International Science Council (ISC) stands as an example of the power of cooperative scientific research that emphasizes on bridging the science-policy interface at the international level (International Science Council, 2023).
+ISC is recognized as one of the initiatives that successfully foster the mobilization of the academic community towards the SDGs (Dibbern and Serafim, 2021), with a particular emphasis on promoting data stewardship and dissemination (de Sherbinin et al., 2021).

 Data sharing is a crucial aspect in the context of research collaboration.
-Despite the challenges such as accessibility across borders, lack of specific standards, coordination and data quality, as well as the fact that most data are not sufficiently findable, accessible, interoperable and reusable (OECD, 2023b), global data repositories have the potential to progressively assume a critical role in R&D, as they have demonstrated in the healthcare sector.
+Despite the many challenges they should face - such as accessibility across borders, lack of specific standards, coordination and data quality, as well as guaranteeing that data are findable, accessible, interoperable and reusable (OECD, 2023a) - global data repositories have the potential to progressively assume a critical role in R&D, as they have demonstrated in the healthcare sector.

-Two examples are the Coalition for Epidemic Preparedness Innovations (CEPI) and Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV), which represent an unprecedented level of global collaboration that leverages STI to combat emerging infectious diseases (ACTIV, 2023; CEPI, 2022).
+Two successful examples of global data repositories are the Coalition for Epidemic Preparedness Innovations (CEPI) and Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV), which represent an unprecedented level of global collaboration that leverages STI to combat emerging infectious diseases (ACTIV, 2023; CEPI, 2022).
 They play a leading role in fostering public-private partnerships to optimize the allocation of resources and effectiveness of crisis response (Katz et al., 2018).
 Their success could be attributed to the efforts in coordinating and streamlining processes to make the best use of biomedical research resources, enabling access to data and information for continuous generation and review of knowledge, as well as promoting collaboration among stakeholders via rapid response platforms.

 The conservation of biodiversity is another field where data sharing and open access are developing significantly (Lacher et al., 2012).
 For example, the Global Biodiversity Information Facility (GBIF) provides a standardized biodiversity data-sharing platform, which is instrumental for R&D in the context of biodiversity protection and green technologies.
 GBIF's objective is to ensure critical data for human and environmental welfare are open access and fully shared without restriction.
 Researchers making substantial contributions to research products are acknowledged as authors to ensure accountability and recognition of their efforts.
+Similar cooperation can also be found in the field of disater resilience planning.
+For instance, NASA and ImageCat, Inc., in collaboration with partners in India and Mexico, developed and implemented the use of the Global Economic Disruption Index (GEDI) into their disaster resilience planning.
+The GEDI tool leverages satellite data, Al and socioeconomic data to provide a comprehensive analysis of the extent of disruption that acute disasters can have on local communities.48